 There is no doubt you have heard terms in the news like Cryptocurrency, Bitcoin and Blockchain and understood at a minimum that economic value is changing hands in a potentially very different way than the conventional methods of payments we’re all used to.
 Well, there is excitement, opportunity and plenty of confusion to go around.
-We intend to assuage some of that by separating the signal from the noise.

 1) Issued to Bank X by the Federal Reserve

 3) Given to John Doe as change for an ice cream cone

 4) Lost by John Doe in a bet with his son on a baseball game.

 This concept can be looked at in a variety of ways.